 How to listen

-Through her volunteer work with Hope For The Day, Denisse shared some insight for how to be supportive to someone experiencing a mental health challenge.
+Through her volunteer work, Denisse shared some insight for how to be supportive to someone experiencing a mental health challenge.
 For starters, keep the focus on them.
 “As much as you want to be able to relate along the lines of, ‘Yeah, me too,’ when you shift the focus away from them and onto yourself, that person could possibly feel like they’re being talked over or shut-out,” she says.
 “Knowing how to listen without judgment is really important.”
 Furthermore, she says, ask “what” and not “why.”
 “When you’re asking someone what is bothering them or what’s on their mind, you’re opening the door for them to talk about their feelings without having to justify or qualify why they’re feeling a certain way.”
 Finally, instead of trying to diagnose someone, point them to a professional.
 “Unless you are a doctor, it can be very insensitive to assume a diagnosis or disorder in someone,’” Denisse says.
 “Instead, it’s important to share accurate information and to point them to resources in the community.
 You can act as a bridge between them, and professional help.”

 Take Care of Yourself.